MicrosoftDocs/entra-docs/docs/global-secure-access/how-to-simulate-remote-network.md

 ### View connectivity configuration

-1. Browse to **Global Secure Access Preview** > **Remote network**.
+1. Browse to **Global Secure Access (Preview)** > **Devices** > **Remote network**.
-2. Select **View configuration** button for the remote network just created.
-A task pane will be shown with a JSON blob in it.
+1. Select **View configuration** button for the remote network you created.
+   1. The configuration is shown as a JSON blob.
-3. Locate and save Microsoft's public IP address `endpoint`, `asn` and `bgpAddress` from the pane that opens.
+1. Locate and save Microsoft's public IP address `endpoint`, `asn` and `bgpAddress` from the pane that opens.

-Use this information to set up your s in next step.
-More details are covered in this article - [Configure customer premises equipment](how-to-configure-customer-premises-equipment.md).
+Use this information to set up your connectivity in next step.
+For more information about configuration, see the article [Configure customer premises equipment](how-to-configure-customer-premises-equipment.md).

-## 3. Create local network gateway
+## Create local network gateway

-If you selected **No redundancy** while creating device links in Entra admin center (assuming just 1 public IP address on virtual network gateway), then you need to create just 1 local network gateway.
+If you selected **No redundancy** while creating device links in the Microsoft Entra admin center, you need to create just one local network gateway.

 If you selected **Zone redundancy**, then you need to create two local network gateways.
-You will have have 2 sets of `endpoint`, `asn` and `bgpAddress` in `localConfigurations` of the device link.
-This informataion is provided in **View Configuration** for that remote network in Entra admin center.
+You have two sets of `endpoint`, `asn` and `bgpAddress` in `localConfigurations` for the device links.
+This information is provided in **View Configuration** for that remote network in the Microsoft Entra admin center.

 1. From the Azure portal, select **Create a resource**.
 1. Select **Networking** > **Local network gateway**.